Updated: December 31st 2016

 Here’s some advice I’d like to share with those who are interested in or are trying to grow their hair back:

 - Be patient.
-Save the unnecessary stress and actually allow yourself to enjoy your results as time passes instead of criticizing how imperfect they still are.
+Save the unnecessary stress and allow yourself to enjoy your results as time passes instead of criticizing how imperfect they still are.
 This’ll not only bring you down but trigger you to pull what progress you’ve made.
 Don’t obsess about changes daily.
 Take month by month comparisons instead.

 - Some hairs will fall out, AND THAT IS OKAY.
 Your hair will still be flimsy for a while and your follicles are still regaining their retention.
 Don’t panic if you brush your hair or comb your brows and some hairs loosen.
 I still apply an eyebrow pencil on the inner most part of my brows and occasionally a couple hairs take off.
 THEY WILL GROW BACK.
 The more you apply product or take supplements, the less likely this’ll occur.